14 Apr 2025

 I have interned

-at places like Citadel, Stripe, and Palantir, and deeply enjoy solving
+at Citadel, Stripe, and Palantir; and greatly enjoy solving

 user-facing, developer tooling, and infrastructure problems! (resume)

-I am a Singapore Citizen so I have access to both the H-1B1 visa for the US and HPI visa for the UK, so visa sponsorship to the US and UK will not be a problem!
+I am a Singapore Citizen and have access to the H-1B1 for the US and HPI for the UK, so visa sponsorship will not be a problem!

 If I